tharik-10/sprint-1/employee-api-setup.md

 - [Reference](#reference)

 ## Introduction
-In [OT-Microservices](https://github.com/OT-MICROSERVICES/employee-api) , the Employee API is built on Golang which integrates with other APIs of the application.
+In [OT-Microservices](https://github.com/OT-MICROSERVICES/employee-api) , the Employee API is built on Golang which integrates with other APIs of the application.For detailed information of Employee-api refer to this repository [link]()

 ## Prerequisites
 Before deploying this application, ensure the following system and environment requirements are satisfied.